 The Company provides for income taxes pursuant to the liability method.
 The liability method requires recognition of deferred income taxes based on temporary differences between financial reporting and income tax basis of assets and liabilities, using current enacted income tax rates and regulations.
 These differences will result in taxable income or deductions in future years when the reported amount of the asset or liability is recovered or settled, respectively.
 Considerable judgment is required in determining when these events may occur and whether recovery of an asset, including the utilization of a net operating loss or other carryforward prior to its expiration, is more likely than not.
-Due to historical U-Swirl losses, prior to FY 2016 the Company established a full valuation allowance on the Company's deferred tax assets.
-During FY 2016 the Company took possession of the outstanding equity in U-Swirl.
-As a result of the Company's ownership increasing to 100%, the Company began filing consolidated income tax returns in FY 2017.
-Because of this change, the Company has recognized the full value of deferred tax assets that had full valuation allowances prior to FY 2016.
-During the fourth quarter of FY 2017 the Company further evaluated the value of deferred tax assets and determined that the assets are restricted due to a limitation on the deductibility of future losses in accordance with Section 382 of the Internal Revenue Code as a result of the foreclosure transaction.
+The Company has recorded a deferred tax asset related to historical U-Swirl losses and has determined that these losses are restricted due to a limitation on the deductibility of future losses in accordance with Section 382 of the Internal Revenue Code as a result of the foreclosure transaction.
 The Company's temporary differences are listed in Note 14.